 There may be times when a conference or other academic obligation requires a faculty member (or students) to miss class.
 Even if you plan to arrive back in Nashville in time to teach, what should you do in that rare case when cancelled flights or unpredictable obstacles keep you from your classroom?

 Nashville’s nearly annual snow or ice storm often wreaks havoc on face-to-face classes.
 If classes are officially in session, but many students (or even the instructor) are unable to make it to campus, how will faculty ensure that everyone has access to the course content?

 A recent statement by the Provost about the mumps on campus reinforces the potential for illness to affect attendance in our courses.
 Various varieties of influenza also pose the risk for unexpected absences in our courses.
 According to the Technical Report on CDC Guidance for Responses to Influenza for Institutions of Higher Education during the 2009-2010 Academic Year, more than 17 million students attend the 4,300 degree-granting post-secondary institutions in the United States and more than 3 million people work as faculty and staff.
 Planning ahead for the potential course impact of the illness will help minimize departmental and classroom disruptions.

 Preparing for Class

 A high absentee rate could interrupt the flow of your course, hinder the ability of students to complete assignments, or delay group work.
-Leveraging Blackboard and other web-based tools can help you continue instruction if you are not able to teach, as well as communicate with students who are not able to attend class.
+Leveraging Brightspace and other web-based tools can help you continue instruction if you are not able to teach, as well as communicate with students who are not able to attend class.